jkoxford-a11y/stats-doc/docs/index.md

-# Welcome to Statistics 224 Documentation
+# Welcome to Statistics for Behavioral/Natural Science 224

-!!! info "Complete Reference Guide"
+!!! info "Curated Stats 224 Doc"
-    This comprehensive documentation provides everything you need for Statistics 224, from fundamental concepts to advanced statistical analyses.
+    This comprehensive documentation provides everything you need for Statistics for Behavioral/Natural Science 224, from fundamental concepts to advanced statistical analyses.

 ## 🚀 Quick Navigation